fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 ### Host Expiry Enabled

-If `host_expiry_enabled` is set to `true`, allows automatic cleanup of hosts that have not communicated with Fleet in some number of days.
+If `host_expiry_enabled` is set to `true`, Fleet allows automatic cleanup of hosts that have not communicated with Fleet in some number of days.

 ### Host Expiry Window